-The operations of the general fund are accounted for with a separate set of self-balancing accounts that comprise its assets, liabilities, fund equity, revenues, and expenditures, as appropriate.
+The operations of the general fund are accounted for with a separate set of self-balancing accounts that comprise its assets, liabilities, deferred inflows and outflows, fund equity, revenues, and expenditures, as appropriate.
 This fund is a governmental fund which is the general operating fund of the District.
 It is used to account for all financial resources.